swcarpentry/training-course/_submissions/round-05/2/2013-06-14-multiple-choice-assessment-file-permissions.md

 tags:
   - Proficiency
 ---
 **1.-** You(evil) have created a malicious script called plan.sh with the strategy to dominate the world.
 You want that the other people of your team (team-a) can see it and edit it.
-But you don&#8217;t want the other teams could see your plans!
+But you don't want the other teams could see your plans!
 When you list the properties of that file you see the following:

--rw&#8212;&#8212;-.
+-rw-------.
 1 evil  team-a    100 Jun 14 19:41 plan.sh

 Which of the following commands you will execute